AlphaValue Corporate Services

 Expected growth higher for white cement

-White cement is a more rewarding premium business.
+There is an ongoing commercial push to “create and grow the market” for white cement while the market for grey cement is demand-led.
+White cement is a more profitable premium business.
 While grey cement is a standardised €200bn market with around 2bnt of production per year excluding China, white cement is a €4bn niche market with only about 20mt of production per year.

 • there is a cannibalisation effect of grey cement by white cement due to the added functionalities/applications it offers;